 As a practicing physician, Dr. Jamie Underberg, Clinical Assistant Professor of Medicine in the Division of General Internal Medicine at NYU Medical School, shared his unique perspective on statin intolerance, emphasizing the high incidence of the condition, and estimating 10% of patients who have taken a statin are actually intolerant.
 A video on statin intolerance featuring Dr. Paul Thompson from Hartford Hospital, an expert in statin intolerance, was shown at the end of Dr. Underberg’s talk.
 The video featured two statin-intolerant patients from Dr. Thompson’s practice and, as we like to say, helped put a face to statin intolerance.
 I encourage you to watch this informative video.

 Dr. Greg Steinberg, Professor of the Division of Endocrinology, Department of Medicine, and Canada Research Chair in metabolism, obesity and type 2 diabetes at McMaster University, and Steve Pinkosky, Sr. Scientist and Head of Translational Research at Esperion, detailed the novel, first-in-class, dual mechanisms-of-action of 1002.
-For the first time for analysts and investors, they reviewed the more than 40-year history of ATP Citrate Lyase as a validated target for atherosclerosis research, and the more recent and intensive research into AMP Kinase as a validated target.
+For the first time for analysts and investors, they reviewed the more than 40-year history of ATP Citrate Lyase as a validated target for atherosclerosis research.

 Dr. Peter Libby, Chief of Cardiovascular Medicine at Brigham and Women’s Hospital and the world’s leading expert on inflammation in cardiovascular disease, spoke about the importance of inflammation in atherosclerosis and why lowering hsCRP, a key risk marker of inflammation, is so important to the management of cardiovascular disease risk.
 Of note, only statins and 1002 have been shown to consistently lower both hsCRP and LDL-cholesterol.